-Mr. Stull moved to approve the New Members and New Meters list as presented; the motion was seconded by Dr. Anderson.
+Dr. Anderson moved to approve the New Members and New Meters list as presented.
+Dr. Maxwell seconded the motion.
 The Chair called for discussion of the motion.
-Ms. Horton advised we have thirty-three names on the list; twenty-eight are new members and we have 7 new meters.
-The Chair called for a vote on the motion; the motion carried by roll call vote 5-0.
+We have fifty-six (56) names on the list; eleven (11) are existing members with new meters, and twenty-six (26) are new members.
+The Chair called for a vote on the motion; the motion carried by roll call vote 3-0.